MouseBiteLabs/Game-Boy-MBC1-Cartridge/Technical/README.md

 Years = Resistance of R1 (ohms) * Battery capacity (mAh) / Voltage (mV) / 8760

 For an example: an MBC1 cartridge made according to the BOM where R1 is 10 kΩ (or 10000 Ω), using a CR2025 rated for 165 mAh, and a voltage of 10 mV measured across the terminals of R1, yields 10000 * 165 / 10 / 8760 = 18.84 years of battery survival.
 This number can be different due to changing environmental conditions, self-discharge of the battery, and also actual capacity of the battery, so a more conservative estimate would probably be about 15 years.

+## A Few Extra Capacitors

+I added spots for a few extra capacitors, in the event some compatibility issues arise.
+By default, you can likely just ignore these components, as they were not present in most cartridges, but adding them probably doesn't hurt anything.

+1) C5 is a capacitor connected nearby the MBC1's /RESET pin to GND.
+A spot for this capacitor was included on some MBC1 carts, but I cannot locate an instance of it actually being used when looking through the gbhwdb.
+2) C6 is a capacitor connected nearby the MBC1's /WR pin to GND.
+These were populated on some cartridges, and have a value of approximately 1 nF (0.001 uF).
+3) C7 is a capacitor that I have added that was not used on any original Game Boy board.
+It connects to the SRAM's /CE pin, bypassing to GND.
+I have added this in the event incompatibilities arise with newer SRAM chips that have much faster speeds than older SRAM chips.
+This was a problem I encountered on some of my NES cartridges, so this is here just in case.

 ## Resources